eBay/HomeStore/README.md

 Copyright 2021 eBay Inc.

 Primary Author: Harihara Kadayam

-Primary Developers: Harihara Kadayam, Rishabh Mittal, Yaming Kuang, Brian Szymd
+Primary Developers: Harihara Kadayam, Rishabh Mittal, Yaming Kuang, Brian Szmyd

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at https://www.apache.org/licenses/LICENSE-2.0.